A Timeline of Changes to How Oracle Licenses Java

 • Only Java model available is Employee-based license – need to license all FT, PT, temp employees, and contractors.

-Find out more about the January 2023 changes to how Oracle licenses Java.
+Find out more about the major January 2023 changes to how Oracle licenses Java.

 2022